How to Get a Pest Control Technician License in Washington

 How Washington Compares

-Washington requires 0 hours of pre-license education for pest control technicians.
+Washington does not require any pre-license education hours.
 The average total cost in Washington is around $1,200, compared to the national average of $1,290.
 Washington's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Washington?